Having the right headlight on your motorcycle can be really important when you’re riding out at night or on a poorly lit part of town.

 Not all headlights perform the same when it comes to lighting power.
 You’ll find that headlight models vary in how powerful they can give you on the road.

 This is something that’s usually measured in LM or Lumen.

 You can find lumen units on most headlight specifications pages or boxes.

-Higher lumen means that the light will much brighter and lower lumen indicates that it will be dimmer.
+A higher lumen means that the light will much brighter and a lower lumen indicates that it will be dimmer.